casper-network/docs-archive/dapp-dev-guide/ethereum-keys.md

 ```

 The last missing element is obtaining the Account Hash.
 Because the internal representation
-of accounts is the hash of the public key and the algoirthhm, this hash is necessary
+of accounts is the hash of the public key and the algorithm, this hash is necessary
 in order to query the state.
-Making a deploy and reading the header value is the easiest
+Creating a deploy and reading the header value is the easiest
 way to obtain this information.

 ```bash